Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Simulations

 Figures \ref{tt7} and \ref{tt9} present the histograms and QQ plots for the above two models, which demonstrate the accuracy of our theoretical results in Theorem \ref{the6.1}.

-Finally, the empirical means and variances calculated by \eqref{120} and \eqref{121} for the aforementioned eight models are recorded in Table \ref{Table1}.
-It is evident that, across all models, the empirical mean closely approximates zero while the variance closely approximates one, thereby providing strong support for our theoretical findings.
+Finally, the empirical means and variances calculated by \eqref{120} and \eqref{121} for the aforementioned eight models are recorded in Table \ref{Table1}. {Besides, the quantities $\hat{\alpha}_r$ and $\hat{\alpha}_l$ defined in \eqref{simulatedalpha} are also reported in Table \ref{Table1}.} It is evident that, across all models, the empirical mean closely approximates zero while the variance closely approximates one {and the quantities are close to $0.05$}, thereby providing strong support for our theoretical findings.